MainulDip/KotlinEveryday/oop-tour-kotlin.md

 > automatically derives equals()/hashCode(), toString(), componentN() and copy() functions

 Requirments
- .at least one parameter in primary constructor
+ - at least one parameter in primary constructor
- .All primary constructor parameters need to be marked as val or var .Data classes cannot be abstract, open, sealed, or inner
+ - All primary constructor parameters need to be marked as val or var
+ - Data classes cannot be abstract, open, sealed, or inner

 ```kt
 fun main() {